mmsaki/portfolio-website/posts/fintech-analyst-career.md

 ## Job Descriptions

-Below is a list of potential roles in FinTech.
-Your ability to gain employment in many of these roles will be, in some part, dependent on prior background and previous experience, as well as your specific skills.
+The list below includes potential roles.
+Your ability to obtain employment in these roles may depend on your previous background and experience, as well as your specific skills.

-### Entry-Level
+### ENTRY-LEVEL

 - **Business Intelligence Analyst**